react-native-webview/react-native-webview/docs/Reference.md

 To learn more, read the [Communicating between JS and Native](Guide.md#communicating-between-js-and-native) guide.

+_Kindly note: Windows does not have [native support for alerts](https://github.com/MicrosoftDocs/winrt-api/blob/docs/windows.ui.xaml.controls/webview.md#use-of-alert), as such any scripts to show an alert will not work._

 Example:

 Post message a JSON object of `window.location` to be handled by [`onMessage`](Reference.md#onmessage)